Copyright 1945 by Wm. B. Eerdmans Publishing Company.

-And you have probably guessed that with this hymn in mind I chose my general theme for the first series of radio lectures this season.
+And you have probably guessed that with this hymn in mind I chose my general theme for the following chapters.

-And, therefore, I repeat: “Send that proclamation over vale and hill: whosoever will may come,” provided you proclaim it not as the whole gospel but as only part of it, and that you do not fail to emphasize the other part: “It is not of him that willeth, nor of him that runneth, but of God that sheweth mercy.”
+And, therefore, I repeat: "Send the proclamation over vale and hill: whosoever will may come," provided you proclaim it, not as the whole gospel, but as only part of it, and that you do not fail to emphasize the other part: "It is not of him that willeth, nor of him that runneth, but of God that sheweth mercy."
 God is God.
 And He is the Lord, also in the matter of the salvation of the sinner.
-How those two, the sovereign will and grace of God and the sinner’s will to come, are related we hope to expound in future talks on this subject.
+How these two, the sovereign will and grace of God, and the sinner's will to come, are related we hope to expound in future talks on this subject.
 Several questions are involved in this subject that must be answered.
 Whosoever will may come to whom, or to what?
 And for what purpose, to seek what, or to receive what, do they come?
 What does it mean to come?
 And how is it possible for the sinner to come?

-But even now we must indicate in a general way what is the relation between the sovereign will of God to save and the will of man to come.
-That this relation is not such that the will of God depends on the will of man, so that the will of God is impotent to save unless man’s will consents to be saved, is evident from all Scripture, and clearly follows from the simple but very fundamental truth that God is the Lord.
-Nor is the relation one of mere cooperation, as if man were a party in relation to God, and the will of man and of God must meet and work together in the matter of the sinner’s salvation.
-God is God!
+But even now we must indicate in a general way what is the relation between the sovereign will of God to save, and the will of man to come.
+That this relation is not such, that the will of God depends on the will of man, so that the will of God is impotent to save unless man's will consents to be saved, is evident from all Scripture, and clearly follows from the simple but very fundamental truth that God is the Lord.
+Nor is the relation one of mere cooperation, as if man were a party in relation to God, and the will of man and of God meet and work together in the matter of the sinner's salvation.
+God is GOD!
 Over against Him man is never a party.
-To speak of cooperation between God and man is like speaking of cooperation between the potter and his clay in the formation of a vessel.
-But that relation is such that God’s merciful and gracious will of salvation is ever first, mighty, irresistible, efficacious, operating upon the will of the sinner in such a way that he desires and longs and determines to come.
-The will to come on the part of the sinner is already the fruit of the saving grace of God working in him mightily unto salvation.
-No one can come unto Christ unless the Father draw him!
+To speak of cooperation between God and man, is like speaking of cooperation between the potter and his clay in the formation of a vessel.
+But that revelation is such that God's merciful and gracious will of salvation is ever first, mighty, irresistible, efficacious, operating upon the will the sinner in such a way that he desires and longs and determines to come.
+The will to come on the part of the sinner is the fruit of the saving grace of God working in him mightily unto salvation.
+No one can come to Christ unless the Father draw him!

 And thus, he that will come may be quite sure that he may come, and that he will surely be received.
 Christ will not cast him out.
-His will to come is a sure manifestation of God’s eternal purpose of salvation concerning him and of the drawing power of His grace.
+His will to come is a sure manifestation of God's eternal purpose of salvation concerning him, and of the drawing power of His grace.
 Do you will to come to Christ?
-Is it your desire to come to Him as the Fount of Living Water that you may drink?
-Do you long to come to Him as the Bread of Life that you may eat?
-Do not hesitate then!
-Do not stand afar off, discovering a thousand reasons in yourselves why you could not possibly be received.
-For “whosoever will” may surely come and take of the water of life freely, exactly because “whosoever will” is already drawn by the Father!
-You may hear the word of Christ: “All that the Father giveth me shall come to me; and him that cometh unto me I will in no wise cast out!”
+Is it your desire to come to Him as the Fount of living water, that you may drink?
+Do you long to come to Him as the Bread of life that you may eat?
+Do not hesitate, then!
+Do not stand afar off, discovering a thousand reasons in yourselves, why you could not possibly be received.
+For "whosoever will" may surely come and take of the water of life freely, because "whosoever will" is already drawn by the Father!
+You may hear the word of Christ: "All that the Father giveth me, shall come to me; and him that cometh unto me I will in no wise cast out !"

 Herman Hoeksema (1886-1965) was born in Groningen, the Netherlands on March 13, 1886 and passed away in Grand Rapids, MI on September 2, 1965.
 He attended the Theological School of the Christian Reformed Church and was ordained into the minitry in September of 1915.